-HALIFAX, June 29, 2015 /CNW/ - Whether you celebrate Canada Day on Wednesday, July 1, or wait until the weekend, Insurance Bureau of Canada (IBC) wishes you a happy – and safe – holiday.
+EDMONTON, June 29, 2015 /CNW/ - Whether you celebrate Canada Day on Wednesday, July 1, or wait until the weekend, Insurance Bureau of Canada (IBC) wishes you a happy – and safe – holiday.
 It has been a dryer than normal summer across Canada.
 In many areas of Western Canada, it may be advisable not to take a chance with any fire related activities but if you do, please respect fire bans, advisories and warnings before doing so.
 Also please refrain from having open fires in wooded areas.

-"Canada Day is a wonderful time for family and friends to gather around a camp fire or to go see the local fireworks display," says Bill Adams Vice-President, Western & Pacific, IBC.
+"Canada Day is a wonderful time for family and friends to gather around a camp fire or put on an awesome fireworks display," says Bill Adams Vice-President, Western & Pacific, IBC.
 "But this has been a very dry season so we encourage you to take a moment to review our fire safety tips so that you can keep everyone safe."

 - If there is an existing fire pit, use it.
 But first, make sure it is free of hazards.
 Otherwise, use a patch of bare ground.
 Avoid an area where there may be underground tree roots.

-- Clear debris such as leaves or twigs away from the fire site in an area with a three-metre diameter, and build a circle of rocks to prevent the fire from spreading.
+- Clear debris such as leaves or twigs away from around the fire site in an area within a three-metre radius, and build a circle of rocks to prevent the fire from spreading.